Introduction

 Apparatus Design & Construction

 We developed an apparatus for an automated version of the cooperative pulling paradigm for marmosets (Fig. 1).
-In this setup, two marmosets are placed in transparent behavior boxes atop the behavioral rig.
-The marmosets are freely moving in these boxes and have full access to pull levers in front of them.
-They can reach out and pull the levers at any time.
-The levers are controlled by an assembly of components that allow us to program rotational force and measure the position and force of the lever at a sub-second level.
+In this setup, two marmosets are each placed in a separate transparent behavior box set atop the behavioral rig.
+The marmosets are able to freely move within their individual boxes and have full access to their pull levers in front of them.
+They can reach out of a slot in the transparent behavior boxes to pull their levers at any time.
+The levers are controlled by an assembly of components that allow us to program a rotational force to be exerted on the levers.
+This force can be used to change the position of the levers or adjust the difficulty of pulling the levers.
+With the incorporated sensors, we can also measure the position of and force exerted on the lever with millisecond precision.
 Additionally, there are five GoPro cameras and two microphones to capture video and audio recordings, respectively.

 A) CAD model of apparatus highlighting general apparatus layout, transparent testing boxes, frame structure, video cameras, and microphones.
 B) CAD model of lever-motor assembly.
+Left: Side view of lever-motor assembly.
+Potentiometer-motor adaptor has been omitted in this view due to its obstruction of view of other components.
+Right: Front view of lever-motor assembly.
 C) Photo of actual apparatus.
 D) Photo of lever-motor assembly.

 The base frame of this apparatus is constructed of modular T-slotted framing and connectors (Fig. 1A, C).
 The main structure of the base is a table measuring 18” h x 24” w x 18” l.
 The table consists of four legs supporting two sets of horizontal rectangular framing.
 The rectangular frames have T-slotted rails running from front to back, and the lever assembly is attached to these rails.
 T-slotted framing was also used to provide arms extension to hold the GoPro cameras in the appropriate position (Fig. 1A, C).

 The core of the apparatus is the assembly that controls the marmosets’ pulling levers (Fig. 1B).
 This assembly is constructed from the materials listed in Table 1.
-The movement of each pull lever is controlled by a servo motor that is programmed via microcontroller development boards (Teensy).
+The movement of and force required to pull each pull lever is controlled by a servo motor that is programmed via microcontroller development boards (Teensy).
 With custom code (Arduino), we can exert rotational force on the levers via motor control.
 This enables us to change the force with which marmosets must pull the levers.
 It also allows us to reset the levers to the starting positions after the marmosets have pulled the levers.
 The levers are also connected to two sensors, a strain gauge and a potentiometer.
 The strain gauge converts the force exerted onto the lever into an electrical signal.
 The potentiometer measures the position of the lever in a rotary motion and converts it into an electrical signal.
 These signals can be transmitted to a computer via the Teensy board and used in the task code to evaluate the marmosets’ lever-pulling actions and contingently trigger reward delivery from the syringe pumps (New Era / DUAL-NE-1000X).
 A successful lever pull is determined by the lever position passing a specified positional threshold as determined by the potentiometer reading.
+For the Self Reward condition, a lever pull is considered successful when either lever passes the positional threshold at any time in the session.
 For the Mutual Cooperation condition, a pair of lever pulls is considered successful when the second lever pull has passed the positional threshold within 1 second of the partner’s lever having passed the positional threshold.

 Apparatus Parts and Information